 The scheduling user can then move these jobs into other lists, by dragging and dropping each ‘card’.
 The order they are placed in the column will dictate the order of which they are produced.

-The integration also makes use of data provided by shop floor data capture devices, such as the Tharstern IDC module.
+The integration also makes use of data collected by the Tharstern Shop Floor Data Capture tool.
 Below you can see a simulation of a press operator working on a HP7800, as they tell the MIS solution that they have started working on job number 3576.

 Once the MIS solution sends that over to the Trello board, you can see that the job has automatically jumped from the Ready to Print list, and over into the Printing list.